form-action Content-Security-Policy Bypass And Other Tactics For Dealing With The CSP

 Data exfiltration through forms

-Even though script execution might be correctly mitigated by the CSP, if the form-action directive is not specified, it will still be possible to exfiltrate the information in the page with <form> injections.
+Even though script execution might be correctly mitigated by the CSP, if the form-action directive is not specified, it will still be possible to exfiltrate the document's content with <form> injections.

 A <form> tag and a <textarea> tag are injected, along with a submit button that has some very effective CSS style code.